 Griffiths, Annual Report Missouri Botanical Garden 21: 171, 1910

-Opuntia wootonii has been named variously.
-The plants are spreading and ascending to 2- or 3-ft tall.
+Opuntia wootonii is a prickly pear cactus that has been named variously.
+The cacti are spreading and ascending to 2- or 3-ft tall.
 They are not prostrate though primary branches may rest on the ground.
 Cladodes are large, widest at the middle, and narrowed (or pointed) at both ends; their shape is distinctive.
 Alternately, cladodes may be obovate.
 Cladodes are 6- to 7-inches wide and 10- to 12-inches long on mature plants.
 The spines are 1/2- to 3- inches and may be longer on oldest growth.
 Areoles have 1 to 3(6) spines.
 The spines may be semi-erect, or mostly spreading outwards.
 Spines have light tips that quickly darken to reddish brown, chestnut, or even darker at the base.
 Typical O. wootonii specimens from south-central NM, or the greater El Paso, TX area are easily differentiated from other Opuntia by spine characteristics; they have chestnut-brown, long spines; they are handsome plants.
 However, more northerly representatives (eg, Belen) of this mostly NM species are less spiny.
 Read the original citation.

 Dave Ferguson writes: